GeoTools

 Download and try out some of the artifacts from the above location and do a quick smoke test that there are no issues.
 Engage other developers to help test on the developer list.

-In particular, you can downlad the source artifacts and build them locally on an empty Maven repository to make sure any random user out there can do the same.
-A simple way to do so is:
+1. Source download: The Jenkins job will perform a build of the source artifacts on an empty Maven repository to make sure any random user out there can do the same.
+If you want you can still manually test the artifacts by:

-• Temporarily move the $HOME/.m2/repository to a different location, so that Maven will be forced to build from an empty repo
+• Temporarily moving the $HOME/.m2/repository to a different location, so that Maven will be forced to build from an empty repo.

 • Do a full build using mvn install -Dall -T1C

-• On a successfull build, delete $HOME/.m2/repository and restore the old maven repository backed up at the beginning
+• On a successful build, delete $HOME/.m2/repository and restore the old maven repository backed up at the beginning

 Publish the Release

-Run the geotools-release-publish in Hudson.
+Run the geotools-release-publish in Jenkins.
 The job takes the following parameters:

 VERSION

 The version being released.
-The same value s specified for VERSION when running the geoserver-release job.
+The same value specified for VERSION when running the geotools-release job.

 BRANCH

 The branch being released from.
-The same value specified for BRANCH when running the geoserver-release job.
+The same value specified for BRANCH when running the geotools-release job.

 GIT_USER